OpenDSA/OpenDSA-LTI/README.md

   ...
   ```

-  - Second, you need to open up `/vagrant/OpenDSA-LTI/config/deploy/production.rb` file to set the server IP address of you production server.
+  - Second, you need to open up `/vagrant/OpenDSA-LTI/config/deploy/production.rb` file to set the server IP address of your production server.
 Replace `128.173.236.80` with your server IP address.
   ```
   set :stage, :production